dkean/Sikuli12.11/Docs/Script-JythonDocs/source/region.rst

 		decide how to proceed in your workflow.
 So it is typically used with an if statement.
 At least one find operation is performed, even if 0 seconds is specified.
-So specifying 0 seconds saves some time, in case there is no need to wait, since its your intention to get the information "not found" directly.
+So specifying 0 seconds saves some time, in case there is no need to wait, since it is your intention to get the information "not found" directly.

 		**Side Effect** *lastMatch*: the best match can be accessed using :py:meth:`Region.getLastMatch` afterwards.